ADHD Medication Q&A: Side Effects, Dosages, Precautions & More

 12. Do Stimulants Help ODD?

-Oppositional Defiant Disorder (ODD) coexists with ADHD in up to 40 percent of children.
-ODD is almost unheard-of in people who do not have ADHD.
-For decades, the medication of choice for the treatment of ODD has been either methylphenidate or amphetamine, with more than 26 studies demonstrating that the stimulants reduce symptoms of ODD by up to 50 percent if taken in therapeutic dosages.
+Over half of people with ADHD also have Oppositional Defiant Disorder (ODD).2 ODD is almost unheard-of in people who do not have ADHD.
+For decades, the medication of choice for the treatment of ODD has been either methylphenidate or amphetamine, with more than 26 studies demonstrating that the stimulants reduce symptoms of ODD by up to 50 percent if taken in therapeutic dosages.3

 There’s no medication that’s FDA-approved for either ODD or conduct disorder.
 The American Academy of Child and Adolescent Psychiatry, however, in their practice guidelines say, “It is important to note that there is very little gold standard, double-blind research on medications other than stimulants for ODD.”
 Nonetheless, that’s what clinicians use because the medications work.
 It’s a very practical approach.